project-gemmi/gemmi/docs/hkl.rst

 as arguments and returns None if this exact atom or ion is absent in the table.
 This function is used solely to inspect the coefficients.
-When calculating structure factors, coefficients for ions absent in the table are substituded with coefficients of neutral atoms.
+When calculating structure factors, coefficients for ions absent in the table are substituted with coefficients of neutral atoms.

 .. doctest::